Nařízení REACH si klade za cíl zlepšit ochranu lidského zdraví a životního prostředí před riziky, která mohou představovat chemické látky.

 approved by the European Union, this substance

-may damage the unborn child and is suspected of damaging fertility,
+may damage the unborn child,

 is very toxic to aquatic life,